Magforum logo links to homepage

 Publicité: Fabien Livet

-Fun feel for a teen magazine marketed as coming from the same team that launched Psychologies in 1988 - Jean Louis Servan-Schreiber and Perla Servan-Schreiber.
+Fun feel for a teen magazine from the team that launched Psychologies in 1988 – Jean Louis Servan-Schreiber and Perla Servan-Schreiber.
 Compact format (185mm by 224mm).
-Print run is 400,000 copies.
+Print run is 400,000.
 Hit the streets 21 September.
 Used special advertising rate card for the first three issues.
 Backed by a €3 million (£2m) marketing budget through radio, poster, online, press, viral and 'street' marketing.
-The web site seen as an important part of the package, with a spread on pages 10 and 11 promoting the online element.
+The website seen as an important part of the package, with a spread on pages 10 and 11 promoting the online element.
 The home page features a counter giving the number of days since the issue came out, which changes to the next issue countdown a week in advance.

 Poker Player first issue cover